 For more information contact Phillips Bait and Tackle at 863-666-2248.

 Anglers can also check out this outstanding Web site.

 Bank fishing opportunities here are excellent.
-Bluegill (bream) fishing has slowed, but a few fish are still being caught with crickets and red wigglers.
-Catfish can be caught on chicken livers and commercial stinkbaits around deeper holes.
-Largemouth bass fishing is slow but should pick up as fish get ready to spawn.
+Bluegill (bream) fishing is good, with the warmer water concentrating fish in spawning areas where they can be caught with crickets and red wigglers.
+Catfish are being caught on chicken livers and commercial stinkbaits around deeper holes.
+Largemouth bass fishing is picking up.
 Use live wild shiners for the best action, and try plastic worms in Junebug, red shad, and Christmas colors fished slowly along the edges and near drop-offs.
-Spawning will begin around the full moon in February and continue through April.
-Be ready for some big bass action during these times.
-Many anglers will target black crappie (specks) during the winter months.
-Live Missouri minnows and small jigs trolled or drifted are the best bets for good speck action.
+In the late afternoon, keep an eye out for schooling bass chasing shad.
+Try throwing shad imitating or topwater baits for some quick action.
+Black crappie (specks) fishing is slow, but a few fish can still be caught.
+Live Missouri minnows and small jigs trolled or drifted are the best bets for specks.